eeditiones/roaster/README.md

+# roaster

-# Open API Router for eXist
+OpenAPI Router for eXist

-Reads an Open API 3.0 specification from JSON and routes requests to handler functions written in XQuery.
+Reads an OpenAPI 3.0 specification from JSON and routes requests to handler functions written in XQuery.

 It is a generic router to be used in any exist-db application.
 Since it is also the routing library used by TEI Publisher 7 you will find some examples referring to it.